mjbots/moteus/docs/guides/field-weakening.md

 max_speed_hz = Kv * supply_voltage / 60
 ```

 With moteus, there are two further constants that are multiplied in, the space vector modulation constant, and the maximum modulation factor constant.
-As of 2026, these roughly cancel out.
+As of 2026, these combine to roughly:

 ```
-k_svpwm * k_maxmod ~= 1.0
+k_svpwm * k_maxmod ~= 0.8
 max_speed_hz = k_svpwm * k_maxmod * Kv * supply_voltage / 60
 ```